| Motorhome for the Disabled |

 most suppliers had full order books and just could not be bothered with producing any

-smaller producers of the very 'up market' models offering any likelyhood of meeting our
+smaller producers of the very 'upmarket' models offering any likelihood of meeting our